waldur/ansible-waldur-generator/README.md

         2. If it exists, it calls the `destroy` operation to remove it.

 -   **Configuration Example (`generator_config.yaml`):**
-    This example creates a `waldur_project` module for managing Waldur projects, showcasing resolvers for handling dependencies.
+    This example creates a `project` module for managing Waldur projects, showcasing resolvers for handling dependencies.

     ```yaml
     modules:
-      # The key 'project' is used for the module filename waldur_project.
+      # The key 'project' is used for the module filename project.
       project:
         # This module type is is designed for standard resources that follow typical
         # CRUD (Create-Read-Update-Delete) patterns.
 You define the resource and